tomasmaiorino/rf/README.md

-It's a test application which perform a simple CRUD in to different resources and also provide a way to filter the values returned.
+This is a study application that performs two tasks: create a transaction by calculating its rate from a pre-established rule returning the created transaction and provides a url to retrieve all the transactions created.

 This application is running under Spring Boot and it uses a embedded

 ## Used Technologies